pinmenote/pinmenote-extension/README.md

 ### Description
 Browser extension nobody wants and nobody needs.
 Thank You life for opportunity to make it.
-Thank you people for not using it.
-Hope you will not start using this software, if you started using this software - please stop.
-If you want to make PR because you believe you found bug, don't do it, fork this repository and make your own product, let people use it and be happy.
 I didn't make this software, God did it so don't ask me questions how and why it works, ask God.
 God knows all the answers I know only answer to ultimate question.
 Answer to ultimate question is 42.